watem-sedem/watem-sedem/docs/watem-sedem.rst

 :math:`m^3.pixel^{-1}` by making use of the model resolution (m) and bulk density (:math:`kg.m^{-3}`)

-CN-WS includes two ways to calculate :math:`TC`.
+CN-WS includes two ways to calculate :math:`T`.
 See :ref:`the section about the different TC models <TCmodel>` for more information.

 .. _tillageerosionmodel: